Frequently Asked Hosting Questions

 QUESTION: What is the difference between the instant download version and the party ready pack?

-Click here to see all the differences between the two versions.
+Click here to see all the differences between instant downloads and party ready packs.

 QUESTION: So why choose our 'party ready pack' instead of a published boxed game?

 Our mysteries are of the highest quality.
-We have an award-winning murder mystery novelist who has written over 100 games for our company.
+We have an award-winning murder mystery author who has written over 100 games for our company.
 Our author has also published 'The Official Party Host Handbook' and 'The Halloween Party Host Handbook.'
 For those reasons, we have the best murder mystery game author who knows how to throw a party and keep your guests intrigued.
 We include bonus activities and the other boxed games do not - they are usually a straight mystery party for 6-8 guests that will heavily rely upon your guests for improvisations.
+Our games typically have far more players, as well.

 In published games, the 6-8 characters are typically given a 'booklet' with all of their clues.
 We have more available players and prefer to give the clues in rounds in sealed envelopes to build excitement and intrigue.
 The guests won't know everything about the game and their character at the start of the game!
 The murderer doesn't know they are the murderer and the victim doesn't know what's coming!
 When the guests are handed a new envelope for the round, it is exciting!
 We love how our victims never know it's coming and the murderer doesn't know he or she did it until the end - when everybody else finds out.